hanny21/my_reads/README.md

 This is my implementation of MyReads project for Udacity's Front-End Web Developer Nanodegree Program.

+## App Functionality
+* The main page has 3 categories for books: Currently Reading, Want to Read, Read.
+* Each book has a control which allows user to move from one category to another.
+* The main page has an add button which redirects user to search page.
+* User can write word(s) into input field and after pushing the enter button, user sees the results.
+* User can change the category for displayed books.
+* Search page has an arrow which redirects user back to the main page.

 ## Running the app
 * clone this repo od download the files
 * in your command line use `cd` to navigate to the project folder